Stockman-Jr/Creative-Spark/README.md

 # CreativeSpark

-CreativeSpark is a website created for artist's of all skill levels, where daily drawing challenges will be provided for the community to participate in!
+CreativeSpark is a website created for artists of all skill levels, where daily drawing challenges will be provided for the community to participate in!
-As most artists know, the more you draw the better you'll get, and purpose of this website is to provide artists with inspiration, since there are times you will run empty.
+As most artists know, the more you draw the better you'll get, and the purpose of this website is to provide artists with inspiration, since there are times when you will run empty.
 A fun way to get ideas and improve your drawing skills!
-Join the community and get tons of inspiration by participating in our drawing challenges and browsing amazing art submitted by your fellow artists!
+Join the community and get tons of inspiration by participating in our drawing challenges, and browse amazing art submitted by your fellow artists!

 - - -